-You bring your body, mind, heart and spirit to your work as a Case Manager Registered Nurse.
+You bring your body, mind, heart and spirit and experience to your work as a Registered Nurse Case Manager.

 Youâ™re great at what you do, but you want to be part of something even greater.
 Because you believe that while individuals can be strong, the right team is invincible.

 As a Case Manager, you will independently manage a caseload of patients.
 With a catchment area including western Colorado and Eastern Utah, you will be innovative in marshaling the right combination of resources for each patient.
 Join a team of Registered Nurses handling case management and utilization review for our very busy regional referral center, with cases ranging from complex trauma to chronic care.
 Work schedule is day shift with rotation to cover every other weekend.

 St. Maryâ™s Medical Center is part of SCL Health, a faith-based, nonprofit healthcare organization that focuses on person-centered care.
 Our 346-bed regional medical center is in Grand Junction, one of the most beautiful places on earth that offers a high quality of life.
 Our mission is to bring health and hope to the poor, the vulnerable, our communities and each other.

 Benefits are one of the ways we encourage health for you and your family.
 Our generous package includes medical, dental and vision coverage.
 But health is more than a well-working body: it encompasses body, mind and social well-being.
 To that end, weâ™ve launched a Healthy Living program to address your holistic health.
 Healthy Living includes financial incentives, digital tools, tobacco cessation, classes, counseling and paid time off.
 We also offer financial wellness tools and retirement planning.
 We offer generous relocation.